Nuna LEAF vs. LEAF Grow Swing

 Love it!

-If you like the idea of the hands-free continuous motion, then the LEAF baby swing with the WIND attachment may be the choice for you.
+Both the LEAF and the LEAF Grow Baby Swings are great options to help soothe your little one.
+The LEAF has the benefit of being able to add the WIND attachment.
 If style and function are important to you than you may prefer the look and functionality of the LEAF Grow baby swing.
 The Oxford fashion boasts Italian inspired herringbone patterns intertwined with tweed and allows you to recline your babe up and down.
+The LEAF Grow is also available with a toy bar too.

 Now we will leave it to you and your partner to "duke it out" to decide which baby bouncer/swing will make it on to your Baby Registry.